The Indica/Sativa Lie - How terpenes will change the cannabis world forever.

 Conclusion: The future belongs to terpenes

-The distinction between indica and sativa is outdated.
-Terpenes play a much larger role in the effects of cannabis.
-In the future, both consumers and producers will have to rely more on terpene profiles to achieve the desired effects.
+The distinction between Indica and Sativa is outdated.
+Terpenes play a much greater role in the effect of cannabis.
+In the future, both consumers and producers will have to orient themselves more strongly to terpene profiles in order to achieve desired effects specifically.

 0 comments